Calgary, AB T2E 5T2

 About TELUS Spark:

 In F2016, CSCS had its highest visitor count ever of 431,262 and exceeding F2015 by 15%.
 CSCS also had 22,435 active annual members in F2016, exceeding F2015 by 11%.
-SHIFT Lab, which are school programs linked to class curriculums was delivered to 82,000 students at TELUS Spark, and CSCS’s teacher training program helped reach over 4,000 students.
+SHIFT Lab, which is a school program linked to class curricula, was delivered to 82,000 students at TELUS Spark, and CSCS’s teacher training program helped reach over 4,000 students.
 Also in F2016, CSCS invested in 10 new exhibits for its “Being Human” gallery, and served as the host location for 16 City of Calgary Teachers Convention sessions.

 Finally, CSCS partnered with 47 social service organizations to enable 14,500 people in F2016 to experience TELUS Spark who otherwise would’ve been unable to visit.

 The Calgary Science Centre Society is a medium-sized charity with $3.6m in donations in F2016.
 Its administrative costs are 6% of revenues and its fundraising costs are 8% of donations.
 For every dollar donated, 86 cents go towards CSCS’s programs, falling within Ci’s reasonable range.
 The charity has $4.6m in funding reserves, resulting a program cost coverage ratio of 51%.
 This means that CSCS can cover about 6 months of its annual program costs using its existing reserves, indicating a need for funding.